andreyorst/cfn/README.md

       (return (+ (fib (- a 1)) (fib (- a 2))))))
 ```

 ### Automatic imports

-Automatic imports are made when code uses symbols formatted as `foo/bar`, resulting in inclusion of `#include <foo.h>` in the generated code.
+Automatic imports are made when the code uses symbols formatted as `foo/bar`, resulting in the automatic inclusion of `#include <foo.h>` in the generated code.
 In the following example, `stdio/printf` automatically generates `#include <stdio.h>` before the function definition, and `printf` is called in the body:

 ```fennel